gentrace/gentrace-node/README.md

 <!-- TEXT_SECTION:header:END -->

 > [!IMPORTANT]
 > This version of the Node.JS SDK is a monorepo that contains multiple different packages.
-Previously, we had separated [our v0 branch](https://github.com/gentrace/gentrace-node/tree/v0) and [our v1 branch]((https://github.com/gentrace/gentrace-node/tree/v1) to support OpenAI v3 and v4, respectively.
-Visit the above URLs to learn more about how to install those specific versions.
+Previously, we had separated [our v0 branch](https://github.com/gentrace/gentrace-node/tree/v0) and [our v1 branch](https://github.com/gentrace/gentrace-node/tree/v1) to support OpenAI v3 and v4, respectively.
+>
+> Visit the above URLs to learn more about how to install those deprecated packages.

 ## Packages